leviv/leviv.github.io/_posts/technical/2020-12-29-How-I-Created-My-Home-Page.md

 );
 ```

-Which basically does the same thing as before, but with the default settings.
+Which basically does the same thing as before, but restores the properties to the original settings.

 ## Conclusion

 As you can probably tell by the length of this write-up, this three.js experiment took much longer than I was expecting.
 I spent many hours googling an out-of-the-box solution for how to better create the pillars but ended up having to draw a lot of pictures, count a lot of blocks, and try many different approaches before I found one that was relatively clean and efficient.

 Overall I am really happy with how the project turned out.
-I learned a lot about three.js and have really enjoyed being able to show off my fancy new website to professors and fellow students in college.
+I learned a lot about three.js and have really enjoyed being able to show off my fancy new website to professors and fellow students in college, who all miss the computer science building to varying degrees.

 If you have any questions or suggestions please shoot me a message on any of the contact options linked in the footer of my blog!